How to Fix Uneven Shoulders (When Exercises Don't Work)

 How long does it take to fix uneven shoulders?

 When the underlying sensory pattern is addressed, shoulder height can shift within the first session.
-The brain repositions the shoulder immediately once it receives corrected input.
+The brain repositions the shoulder immediately once it receives corrected feedback.
 Structural remodeling of fascia and connective tissue typically takes 6–8 weeks to consolidate.

 What are the three sensory systems that control shoulder height?